alex1701c/krunner-kwallet/README.md

 ## KWallet Runner

-This plugin allows you to copy/show/insert passwords from KWallet.
+This plugin allows you to copy/show/add/edit passwords from KWallet.

-*This fork ist still in development*
+This is a fork from https://github.com/jimtendo/kwallet-runner but has extra features added and deprecated code removed.

 Required Dependencies
 ----------------------